valtermro/tolb/README.md

 usage examples.

 **Some important notes:**
-* The majority of the functions that deals with "objects" are designed to work with object literals.
-Passing an object that inherits from prototype to these functions can, and probably will, cause unwanted behavior.
+* The majority of the functions that deal with "objects" are designed to work with object literals.
+Passing an object that inherits a prototype to these functions can, and probably will, cause unwanted behavior.

 * Some packages are designed to work with a specific datatype.
 The functions in